maljoras/FishTracker/README.md

 Online tracking of groups of small animals in a planar environment in real time.

-xyTracker is a modular Matlab platform form fast tracking of fish for group learning experiments.
+xyTracker is a modular Matlab platform for real-time tracking of animals for group learning experiments in planar environments.
-It tracks fish in real time and performs a online classification of the fish identity to ensure that fish identity is not lost for long tracking experiments.
+It tracks animals in real time and performs an online classification of the animal identity to ensure that animal identity is not lost for long tracking experiments.

 ##Installation